heala-io/heala-handbook/README.md

 ## 5. Team Meeting Guidelines

-In addition to company-wide meetings, we also hold regular team meetings to discuss specific projects and issues.
+In addition to company-wide meetings, each team is expected to hold regular team meetings at least once a week to discuss specific projects and issues.
 As a team member, you are expected to attend these meetings and participate in the discussions.

 ## 6. Code Review Guidelines